RichNSD/Acode-MarkdownCompiler/readme.md

 Usage 🛠️
 --------

-Nothing to do , just install it from Acode Plugins Store and it will do its job.
+Simply install **Markdown Compiler** from the Acode Plugins Store and you're good to go.

-**Note:** It will add a `image` icon before `play` icon on the editor header in markdown files, It will help you in previewing the markdown it better style.
+**Note:** It will add an `image` icon before `play` icon on the editor header in markdown files, It will help you in previewing the markdown it better style.

 --------------------